csc-training/geocomputing/pdal/README.md

 For computationally more demanding interactive working, use [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)

 ## Batch jobs
-Often the same PDAL pipelines (=workflows) need to be applied to a lot of files, then the [batch jobs](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/) should be used.
+Often the same PDAL pipelines (=workflows) need to be applied to a lot of files, then [batch jobs](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/) should be used.
 Main options in Puhti for working with a lot of files in parallel are:

 * GNU parallel in one node (max 40 cores), GNU parallel should be favoured if processing one file takes less than 20 minutes.
 See exercise 3 below.
 * Array jobs, could be favoured if processing one files takes several hours.
-See exercise 4 below
+See exercise 4 below.
 * If thousands of files need to be processed and processing of one file is relatively slow, it is possible to combine [GNU parallel with array jobs](https://docs.csc.fi/support/tutorials/many/)
 * Python with `multiprocessing` package, see Exercise 7 below.
-Python has also other [parallezation options](https://github.com/csc-training/geocomputing/tree/master/python/puhti).
+Python has also other [parallelization options](https://github.com/csc-training/geocomputing/tree/master/python/puhti).

 ## PDAL exercises from a CSC course in 2019
 (Updated to Puhti in 2021)